Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 cd feature-flags-ai
 ```

-Install the dependencies
+Install the dependencies:

 ```sh
 npm install
 ```

-Run the app
+Run the app:

 ```sh
 npm run dev
 ```

-And you should see something like this:
+You should now see a chatbot UI, like this:

 ![chatbot UI](./sveltekit-chatbot.png)

-This is a simple Sveltekit app with a chatbot UI.
-It doesn't really matter if you've never used Sveltekit before.
-It's similar to Next.js or Nuxt or SolidStart, where your file structure defines your routes.
+This is a simple Sveltekit app with a chatbot interface.
+If you’re not familiar with SvelteKit, it works similarly to frameworks like Next.js, Nuxt, or SolidStart, where your file structure defines the routing.

 The most important file for this tutorial is the `src/routes/api/chat/+server.js` file.

 It creates an API endpoint at `/api/chat`.
-When your frontend sends a POST request to `/api/chat`, this is the code that handles it.
+When your frontend sends a POST request to `/api/chat`, this is the code that handles the request.

 ```javascript
 import { createOpenAI } from "@ai-sdk/openai";